kettanaito/react-advanced-form/docs/components/Provider.md

 ## Specification

-A provider component which propagates the application-wide form settings to all nested children forms.
+A provider component which propagates the application-wide form settings to all children forms.

-Imagine it as a `Provider` from Redux, only for the forms.
+Think of it as of a `Provider` from Redux, only for the forms.
 This way the forms in your application, regardless of the depth they are rendered in, inherit the options passed to the `<FormProvider>` component.

 ## Props